 Imagine yourself in your potential landlord’s shoes, if you had the choice of renting to similar applicants with or without an animal who would you choose?
 From a landlord’s perspective, pets mean greater risk for property damage and noise complaints– they don’t know you have the best trained and well behaved little guy in the city, so try and bring some evidence to the negotiating table.

 There are a few things you can do to get give your furry best friend some cred.
 Write a pet resume!
 Include any training programs or certifications they’ve completed, even if you’ve only signed them up for a course at your local pet store.
 If you’ve rented before it would be a strong asset to include recommendations from your previous neighbors, roommates, and landlords.
 Highlight their vaccinations, shots, and other vet care to demonstrate your responsibility and commitment to preventative care.
+Another important item to include would be ways in which you will pet proof your apartment in the past or ways you intend to do so in the future.
+This will indicate to your new landlord that you are a responsible pet owner looking to reduce accidents and noise.
 With a quick google search, you can instantly find a handful of easy to follow templates for what else to include in your pet resume.